phantomaton-ai/draculescu/CHARACTERS.md

 **Attire:**
 *   Wears a practical, worn leather riding coat, several sizes too big, cinched awkwardly at the waist with a heavy, unadorned belt.
 *   His roughspun trousers are tucked into sturdy, mud-splattered boots that have seen countless miles.
-*   A dark, wide-brimmed felt hat is almost permanently affixed to his head, casting his face in perpetual shadow and enhancing his air of guardedness.
+*   A dark green plaid Gatsby cap is almost permanently affixed to his head, casting his face in perpetual shadow and enhancing his air of guardedness.
 *   He always carries a large, battered leather satchel, stuffed with papers and small provisions.

 **Image Prompt:** `A lean, wiry young man, nineteen years old, perpetually tired, with a slightly hunched posture.
 Disheveled sandy brown hair falling into his alert, nervous hazel eyes, which constantly scan.
 Weather-beaten, slightly tanned skin with faint scars on his hands.
 Wears a practical, worn leather riding coat, several sizes too big, cinched by a heavy belt.
 Roughspun trousers tucked into mud-splattered, sturdy boots.
-A dark, wide-brimmed felt hat casts his face in shadow.
+A dark green plaid Gatsby cap casts a narrow shadow over his face.
 Carries a large, battered leather satchel.`
 ![Finn (The Courier)](./finn-courier.png)

 **Personality & Motivations:**